hlysine/logic-pad/PRIVACY.md

 * **Anonymous Analytics:** We want to understand how our site is performing and how many people are visiting.
 We use some privacy-focused tools for this:
     * **Cloudflare Web Analytics:** This service gives us basic traffic data (e.g., how many people visited today) without using any cookies or tracking individual users.
     * **Vercel Speed Insights:** This tool helps us measure the performance of our website to make it faster.
 It does not collect any personal or user-related information.
-    * **Error Reporting:** We use **Sentry** to automatically collect error reports from our website.
+    * **Sentry:** This service automatically collects error reports from our website.
 This helps us identify and fix issues quickly.
 The information collected may include technical details about your device and browser, but it does not include personal information like your name, email address or IP address.